 Software: I have been developing software since the end of the 1970’s.
 I have developed statistical software, simulation models, a library for simulation modelling, software for controlling experiments (e.g. a modulated UV supplementation system).
 I have also developed software for controlling a proprietary gas-exchange system, and I am developing software for control and data acquisition with a spectrometer.
 I have have programmed in more than 10 different computer languages.
 I also designed software for quantification of roots in minirhizotron images (https://bitbucket.org/aphalo/rootview).

 Hardware: I have designed and built and electronic auxanometer, digital thermometers, three-state temperature controllers and power electronics for controlled environments.
 Modified a gas-exchange system and a transient porometer.

-Software: I have been developing software for diverse calculations related to photobiology and and quantification of radiation.
+Software: I am developing software for diverse calculations related to photobiology and and quantification of radiation.
 There is a separate web site for this software at http://r4photobiology.wordpress.com/.
-Several of my packages are available through CRAN.
+Thirteen of my packages are available through CRAN.
 I am writing companion book for these software packages.
 Its drafts is available at Leanpub.

 Information and disemination on methods: Currently through the UV4Plants Association, as information officer and editor-in-chief of the UV4Plants Bulletin.
 I am also the lead author of a book on Using R for Calculations Related to Photobiology.
-Earlier through participation in COST Action FA0906, mainly in the work group on UV technology, we have co-organised training schools and and co-edited a handbook of methods.
-See http://uv4growth.wordpress.com/ for more details.
+Earlier through participation in COST Action FA0906, mainly in the work group on UV technology, we have co-organised training schools and and co-edited a handbook of methods titled Beyond the Visible.
+See the UV4Plants web site for more details.

 RootView root tracing in minirhizotron and rhizotron images.